-As a volunteer, I was a founder and board member of the Cheshire Development Education Centre, a charity which has been running for 20 years.
-I was the Administrator of the Chester Literature Festival for a year; board member of Studio Voltaire (including Chair) for 4 years; co-curator of an exhibition of Shona sculpture at the Commonwealth Institute; board member for Southwark Arts Forum for 3 years (including being a judge for the 'SAFTA' Arts Awards for 2 years); and for the Chester Gateway Theatre, which received high levels of unsolicited manuscripts, I was part of the play reading team for the Chester Gateway Theatre, suggesting plays for staging.
+As a volunteer, I was a founder and board member of the Cheshire Development Education Centre, a charity which ran for 20 years; Administrator of the Chester Literature Festival; board member of Studio Voltaire (including Chair) for 4 years; co-curator of an exhibition of Shona sculpture at the Commonwealth Institute; board member for Southwark Arts Forum for 3 years (including being a judge for the 'SAFTA' Arts Awards for 2 years); and part of the play reading team for the Chester Gateway Theatre, suggesting plays for staging.
 I have also raised £3million for charity.
 I am currently a board member for ArtCan.

-Whatever my role, my way of working has always been to ask questions and help people find solutions.
-Now I am using the coaching skills and experience gained over my whole career to help creative people to find their own answers through my business, Catching Fireworks®, which I set up in January 2009.
+My way of working has always been to ask questions and help people find their own solutions.
+I am using the coaching skills and experience gained over my whole career to help creative people to find their own answers through Catching Fireworks®, which I set up in January 2009.
 I coach people from all over the UK, Europe, USA and Asia.

 As well as my professional experience, I have also had my own coaching journey which changed my life and continues to this day.
 I know what it is like to be stuck in what seemed to be a creative cul-de-sac and need the support of someone to help me see the way out.
 (See the video at the top of the page.)